OSCNWeb/oscn-careers/_posts/2023-09-27-special-judge-oklahoma.md

 Applicants must submit an original and two (2) copies of the following:

-1. A one page letter expressing the applicant's reasons for applying for the position;
+1. A one page letter expressing the applicants reasons for applying for the position;
 2. A resume, including employment history and residential address (Title 20 O.S.
 Section 122 (1));
 3. Three references - one from each category is suggested:
   - A current or former employer, indicating whether we may contact them;